brananharrison/EmployeeScheduler/README.md

 - If no employees are found it will iterate to the next preference category
 - If one employee is found they are immediately assigned the shift
-- If multiple employees are found a tiebreaker calculation is performed
+- If multiple employees are found a tiebreaker calculation is performed <br><br>

 ### Tiebreaker calculation
-In the event where more than one employee is eligible for the same shift, we must consider 3 seemingly intangible qualities: **attendance, seniority, and balance of shifts**. <br><br>
+In the likely event where more than one employee is eligible for the same shift, we must consider 3 seemingly intangible qualities: **attendance, seniority, and balance of shift assignments**. <br><br>

 #### The first consideration is the **Attendance Score**
 This is dependent on the 5 attendance categories from the manager's input sheet: No call no show, Inadmissible call-out, Admissible call-out, Write-up behavior, and Late.‍